easylogic/cssma/docs/parser-guide.md

 - **Always use string keys for numeric theme values in all test mocks and real themes.**
 - **Always expect the full theme path in the `preset` field for all preset-based utilities.**
 - **Test expectations must always match the parser's actual output, including all fields.**
+- For gap/gap-x/gap-y, always use `parseContextGapUtility` (not parseContextSpacingUtility).

 ---